 Monthly Program:

-We welcome all to this Mountaineers’ meeting.
-While our meetings are usually on the fourth Tuesday of the month, this meeting will be on the third Tuesday because of the Thanksgiving holiday.
+We welcome all to this Mountaineers’ meeting on the regular fourth Tuesday of the month.
 The social hour, with cookies, begins at 6:45 PM and the program at 7:00 PM.
 The presentation will be in-person at Los Alamos Nature Center; the slides will be live-streamed on Zoom.
 Registration is required to Zoom and recommended for in-person – we would love to see your smiling face.
-Registration details will be posted once they are available.
+Registration details are available at https://peecla.app.neoncrm.com/np/clients/peecla/event.jsp?event=68360&.

 Registration is Open for Los Alamos Mountaineers Climbing School